Exponentially weighted estimands and the exponential family: Filtering, prediction and smoothing: Empirical example

-For the household financial situation data with seven categories, we obtain the parameter estimates $(\widehat{\mathbb{E}[h(Y_1)]}^{\tt T}, \widehat{\alpha}, \widehat{\lambda}) \approx (-1.76, -1.41, -1.78, -1.77, -2.73, -2.23, -3.53, 0.95, 0.65)$.
+For the household financial situation data with seven categories, we obtain the parameter estimates $(\widehat{\mathbb{E}[h(Y_1)]}^{\tt T}, \widehat{\alpha}, \widehat{\lambda}) \approx (-1.76, -1.41, -1.78, -1.77, -2.73, -2.23, -3.53, 0.95, 0.64)$.
 The high anchoring estimate $\widehat{\alpha} = 0.95$ indicates little long-run effect, suggesting that shifts in household financial expectations, once they occur, tend to persist a long time.
-The discount parameter $\widehat{\lambda} =0.65$ implies a half-life of approximately $1.6$ months for the exponential weights.
-Following Remark~\ref{remark:SS CEF}(e), the steady state process is a vector {\tt ARMA}(1,1)-MD process, with autoregressive root $\widehat{\lambda}/\{1-\widehat{\alpha} (1-\widehat{\lambda})\}\approx 0.974$, and moving average root $-\widehat{\lambda}\approx -0.65$.
+The discount parameter $\widehat{\lambda} =0.64$ implies a half-life of approximately $1.56$ months for the exponential weights.
+Following Remark~\ref{remark:SS CEF}(e), the steady state process is a vector {\tt ARMA}(1,1)-MD process, with autoregressive root $\widehat{\lambda}/\{1-\widehat{\alpha} (1-\widehat{\lambda})\}\approx 0.97$, and moving average root $-\widehat{\lambda} = -0.64$.
 Hence, the process exhibits substantial memory, with substantial root cancellation.

 Figure~\ref{fig:household_financial_results} presents the estimation results.
 Each panel shows the evolution of one expectation category over the 47-year period.
 The gray circles represent observed monthly proportions $y_{k,t}$.
 The light colored lines show the exponentially weighted predictor, the dark colored lines the exponentially weighted smoother.
-Both successfully track major shifts in household financial expectations.
-Patterns that stand out are the sharp declines in both ``Continuous Increase'' and ``Intermittent Increase'' during the 2008 financial crisis, and, more strikingly, since around 2018.
+Both track major shifts in household financial expectations.
+There are the sharp declines in both ``Continuous Increase'' and ``Intermittent Increase'' during the 2008 financial crisis, and, more strikingly, since around 2018.
 This deterioration in optimism about household finances is mirrored by corresponding increases in negative expectations: ``Intermittent Decline'' and ``Continuous Decline'' roughly track their inverse patterns.
 The categories ``Remain Unchanged'' and ``Don't Know/No Answer'' stay relatively stable at 15-20\% and 3\%, respectively, throughout the sample.
+Appendix~\ref{app:montecarlo} uses the empirical results to provide simulation based evidence for the performance of the hyperparameter estimators.